le-garff-yoann/slides-gitplusplus/index.md

 * You can add a lot of parameters to make the log look like what you want.
 * To see only the commits of a certain author: `git log --author=bob`.
 * To see a very compressed log where each commit is one line: `git log --pretty=oneline`.
-* Or maybe you want to see an ASCII art tree of all the branches, decorated with the names of tags and branches: `git log --graph --oneline --decorate --all`
+* Or maybe you want to see an ASCII art tree of all the branches, decorated with the names of tags and branches: `git log --graph --oneline --decorate --all`.
-* See only which files have changed: `git log --name-status`
+* See only which files have changed: `git log --name-status`.
 * These are just a few of the possible parameters you can use.
 * For more, see git `log --help`.